openhab/org.openhab.binding.zwave/doc/hank/rgbbulb_0_0.md

 ### Parameter 61: Advance mode

 RGB BULB can blink or cyclic/random change color automatically at set intervals.
-RGB BULB can blink or cyclic/random change color automatically at set intervals.
-It will stop blink or change color when receiving any control command like Basic SetThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gtRGB BULB can blink or cyclic/random change color automatically at set intervals.
+It will stop blink or change color when receiving any control command like Basic Set</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 The following option values may be configured -:

 | Value  | Description |